• Skip to primary navigation

 • Cover the bowl with cling film and leave in the fridge to marinate for half an hour or so

-• Bake for 15 minutes then turn them over, baste with 2 tablespoons of leftover marinade and bake for another 15 minutes until they are nicely golden brown and sticky
+• Bake for 15 minutes then turn them over, baste with the reserved marinade and bake for another 15 minutes until they are nicely golden brown and sticky

 • Serve with a fresh green salad, and slices of garlic bread.